IBM/ar-resume-with-visual-recognition/README.md

 7. From command line, run `pod install`
 8. After `step 7` is done, run `carthage update --platform iOS`
 9. Once `step 7` and `step 8` are successful, `build and run` using Xcode.

-3. Get IBM Cloudant Database and update the Credentials.swift
-4. Open the project using Xcode
-5. Build and Run

 # Test
 To test locally you can do the following: